GuitarML/DarkStar/README.md

 Note: This is a prototype build process.
 Hoping to simplify this in the future.

 Required additional modifications after cloning DarkStar repo and updating submodules:
-1. Remove the JUCE module so that cmake can find the MOD toolchain version of JUCE.
-2. Update json module code to reference "experimental/filesystem" instead of just "filesystem".
+1. Update json module code to reference "experimental/filesystem" instead of just "filesystem".
 There are several locations in the c++ code that this must be done.

 Note: The internal samplerate conversion code for the neural net model has been removed since MOD devices use a fixed samplerate of 48kHz.
 Note: References to the plugin editor have been removed, and gui resources removed from the cmake files.
 This is required to compile for MOD.